Contact: Dawn Fizer

 Housing: University of Alabama at Birmingham dormitories.

-Social Activities: Social and extracurricular activities are planned for the weekends.
+Social Activities: Social and extracurricular activities are planned throughout the program.